blockdef/scvc/README.md

 ---

-Built with ❤️ by the SCVC team and contributors.
+Built with ❤️ by the BLOCKDEF foundation and contributors.
 Explore more at [BLOCKDEF](https://blockdef.dev).